dgraph-io/dgraph-docs/content/dql-syntax/json-mutation-format.md

 ``` "uid" : "_:<your-identifier>" ```

-In the following mutation we are using two JSON objects but as they are refering to the same identifier, Dgraph creates only one node :
+In this mutation, there are two JSON objects and because they are referring to the same identifier, Dgraph creates only one node:

 ```dql
    {